Financial, political instability in Italy threatens fresh chaos for Europe

 "Both the public debt and the banking sector are on a powder keg, being maintained by a process of non-recognition of accumulated losses in the system that they keep rolling over.
 The real problem is that somebody has to take the losses eventually."

-Immediate concerns center on Italy's third-largest lender, Banca Monte dei Paschi di Siena (BMPS.MI), which has the highest ratio of bad debts to outstanding loans among listed Italian banks.
+Immediate concerns centre on Italy's third-largest lender, Banca Monte dei Paschi di Siena, which has the highest ratio of bad debts to outstanding loans among listed Italian banks.
 It has been told by the European Central Bank (ECB) to slash these debts by 40 percent over three years.

-Late on Tuesday market watchdog Consob said short selling of Monte dei Paschi shares would be banned in Wednesday's trading session.
-Such bans aim to prevent speculators from forcing stocks down by selling borrowed shares heavily and then buying them back at a lower price, pocketing the difference.

 Such a deal might require the bending of anti-bailout rules that the European Union adopted in 2014 to force investors and some depositors to share the burden of bank failures.
 Germany says the rules must be respected, but Italy says flexibility is needed to prevent possible bank contagion stemming from Brexit.